Samu01Tech/riassunti-uni/Cybersecurity/Basics of Security.md

 Low availability can impact _economy_ and _fundamental rights_.

+<mark>ChatGPT</mark>:

+Availability, in the CIA triad, refers to the protection of information systems and the data they contain from disruption, whether intentional or accidental.
+It is achieved through various security measures such as redundancy, disaster recovery, and incident response.

+Redundancy refers to the duplication of critical components, such as servers and network connections, to ensure that the system remains operational even if one component fails.
+Disaster recovery plans are used to restore normal operations as quickly as possible after a disaster or interruption.
+Incident response is the process of identifying and responding to security incidents in a timely and effective manner, in order to minimize the impact on the availability of the system.

+Additionally, load balancing is also used to ensure availability by distributing the workload across multiple servers, in order to prevent any one server from becoming overwhelmed and causing a disruption in service.

+Availability is also closely related to business continuity, which is the ability of an organization to keep its operations running during and after a disruption.
+Ensuring the availability of IT systems and infrastructure is critical for maintaining business continuity.

 ## Security Policies and Mechanisms

-**Security Policies** are the rules that define the acceptable use of a system.
+**Security Policies** are the rules and guidelines that organizations put in place to ensure the protection of their information systems and data.
 They are usually written in a document and are enforced by the system administrators.

 **Security Mechanisms** are the technical solutions (usually rated) that implements the security policies.
 They are usually implemented by the system administrators.

 **Security Services** are the capabilities that supports one or more of the security requirements (ie. CIA).

+In short: services are like all building blocks to build a security mechanism, which is a procedure to implement policies.

 > Example: A company X can have a security policy that states that all employees must use a strong password.
 The security mechanism can be a password policy that requires a minimum of 8 characters, a mix of upper and lower case letters, numbers and special characters.
 The security service can be the password hashing algorithm.
 They might also have policies for visitors.

-Some examples of security mechanisms are:
+Some examples of security services are:

 - **Authentication**: The process of verifying the identity of a user.